top of page

 ACT I.

 Scene 2.
-At Privateer Jean Lafitte’s Barataria Bay hideout, the off-loading of black gold (pirated slaves) is interrupted by the arrival of Admiral Cochrane’s landing party.
+At Privateer Jean Lafitte’s Barataria Bay hideout, the off-loading of black gold (pirated slaves) from the captain’s prize schooner Dorado is interrupted by the arrival of Admiral Cochrane’s landing party.
 Offered gold and more if he helps Britain seize New Orleans, Lafitte accepts.
-Marie arrives and evades his embrace by presenting the wanted poster, which Lafitte mocks as Cochrane departs.
+Marie arrives and evades his embrace by presenting the “Lafitte Wanted” poster, which Lafitte mocks to his crew as Cochrane departs.
 He pitches the gold to his men then escorts Marie to his quarters where he attempts to woo her, presenting her with the precious gris-gris.
 When she inquires as to the myriad fleur-de-lys-themed objects decorating his quarters, Jean ruefully recounts losing his wife and baby daughter escaping the Saint-Dominique Revolution.
 The baby was born with a fleur-de-lys birthmark on her shoulder, which the captain had replicated on himself in Fleur’s memory.
-He turns to reveal the tattoo, but Marie has slipped away with the gris-gris.
+He turns to reveal the tattoo, but Marie has just slipped away with the gris-gris.
 American ships arrive and open fire.
-Amidst the confusion, the Voodoo Queen escapes with the would-be slaves in a nearby launch.
-A cannonball strikes the ship’s mast and it crashes down on Lafitte.
+Amidst the confusion, the Voodoo Queen escapes in a nearby launch.
+A cannonball strikes the Dorado’s mast and it crashes down on Lafitte.
 The fleur-de-lys flag floats down, covering the stricken captain like a funeral shroud.

 ACT II.